VRCFury/VRCFury/README.md

 If this module is present, VRCFury will attempt to seek out and wire up some pre-VRCFury legacy prefabs stored within your avatar.
 If you aren't instructed to use this, then you probably shouldn't as it won't help you.

+### TPS Integration

+When enabled, VRCFury will instruct Poiyomi TPS to re-apply itself on the avatar as part of each VRCFury build.
+This is mostly useful when taking advantage of `Controller-Less Setup` (see below), as VRCFury will wipe the controller between each build, which would otherwise lose your existing TPS animator controller setup.

 ## Info for Prefab Artists

 Distributing your own prefab with animations?